MicroSD cards and your Galaxy phone or tablet

-Running out of room on your phone?
-If you have a microSD card in your phone, it lets you expand memory space and exchange pictures, music, or data with microSD compatible devices.
+Running out of room on your phone or tablet?
+If you have a microSD card in your device, it lets you expand memory space and exchange pictures, music, or data with microSD compatible devices.
 It's a must for that catalog of pictures or songs you've accumulated over the years.

 Note: Available screens and settings may vary by wireless service provider and software version.
 Samsung Android phones do not support the Adoptable storage feature.

 Unless you are a tech wizard, you probably aren't aware that microSD cards come in multiple classes.
 Other than storage capacity, there are different factors that separate them.
 Some also come with extra features that give them distinct classifications.